 Once our market research is completed, we put together a final list that goes to our buyers.
 They then head out to the retailers and purchase each product, just as a normal consumer would.
 We do this so we can be sure they are the same as any consumer would find them and not 'tweaked' in any way.

 Our suitcases go through many comprehensive assessments:

-Lift and drop test: We load our suitcases with 4kg of clothes and, using a custom test rig, drop the suitcases wheels-first onto a concrete floor 300 times from a height of 90cm.
+Lift and drop test: We load our carry-on suitcases with 4kg of clothes, while check-in suitcases are loaded with 15kg.
+Using a custom test rig, we drop the suitcases wheels-first onto a concrete floor 300 times from a height of 90cm.
 Damage is then assessed; models which survive unscathed receive 100%, whereas ones with missing wheels or severe holes score zero.

 Puncture test: A heavy pointed cylinder is dropped on to the suitcase surface to see whether any damage occurs.

 Rain test: In this unforgiving test, we stuff suitcases with newspaper and put them under our custom-made shower rig which simulates a ten-minute downpour.
 We then assess the cases to see how wet the newspaper becomes.